 Throughout North America, the most chosen material to build these types of memorials is granite.
 Granite is a natural stone mined from select portions of the world.
 It is most commonly chosen because it is long-lasting and extremely durable.

-Other but far less common materials used for Slants are sandstone, limestone, and other natural stones.
-Being less common, you will likely pay a pretty penny to build your chosen memorial in anything other than granite.
+Other but far less common materials used for slants are sandstone, limestone, and other natural stones.
+Being less common, you will likely pay a pretty penny to build your memorial in anything other than granite.

 Choosing Your Single Memorial Upright Top Style